mbadler/TwilioEmulator/README.md

 Incoming phone calls:
 ----------------------
 Incoming phone calls are being worked on now.
 Currently any call from the touchpad will go to the default Incoming Phone Number and the default Voice URL.
-You specify the defualt number and url in the configuration file or by calling the `UpdateIncomingPhoneNumber` API call
+You specify the defualt number and url in the configuration file or by calling the `AddIncomingPhoneNumber` API call

 Twiml Verbs Support: